Hoogsteen base pair: Triplex structures

-This non-Watson–Crick base-pairing allows the third strands to wind around the duplexes, which are assembled in the Watson–Crick pattern, and form triple-stranded helices such as (poly(dA)•2poly(dT)) and (poly(rG)•2poly(rC)).
-It can be also seen in three-dimensional structures of transfer RNA, as T54•A58 and U8•A14.
+This non-Watson–Crick base-pairing allows the third strands to wind around the duplexes, which are assembled in the Watson–Crick pattern, and form triple-stranded helices such as (poly(dA)•2poly(dT) = poly(dT)*poly(dA)□poly(dT)) and (poly(rG)•2poly(rC) = poly(rC)*poly(rG)□poly(rC)).

-Triple-helix base pairing

-Watson–Crick base pairs are indicated by a "•", "-", or a "." (example: A•T, or poly(rC)•2poly(rC)).

-Hoogsteen triple-stranded DNA base pairs are indicated by a "*" or a ":" (example: C•G*C+, T•A*T, C•G*G, or T•A*A).
+The reverse Hogsteen pair can be seen in three-dimensional structures of transfer RNA, as T54△A58 and U8△A14.

 Quadruplex structures

-Hoogsteen pairs also allows formation of secondary structures of single stranded DNA and RNA G-rich called G-quadruplexes (G4-DNA and G4-RNA).
+As mentioned before, four guanine bases can form a rigid cycle called a guanine tetrad.
+This allows formation of secondary structures of G-rich single stranded DNA and RNA called G-quadruplexes (G4-DNA and G4-RNA).
 Evidence exists for both in vitro and in vivo formation of G4s.
 Genomic G4s have been suggested to regulate gene transcription and at the RNA level inhibit protein synthesis through steric inhibition of ribosome function.
 It needs four triplets of G, separated by short spacers.
 This permits assembly of planar quartets which are composed of stacked associations of Hoogsteen bonded guanine molecules.